-The following assumption is made to ensure that a such rendezvous point is reachable (in a similar manner to \textit{Assumption 2.} in \cite{keviczky2008study}): \begin{assum} The time planning horizon $T$ is long enough for at least one $\theta$ to reach the rendezvous region $\Theta$. \end{assum}
+The following assumption is made to ensure that a such rendezvous point is reachable (in a similar manner to \textit{Assumption 2.} in \cite{keviczky2008study}): \begin{assum} The time planning horizon $T$ is long enough to reach at least one $\theta$ in the rendezvous set $\Theta$. \end{assum}

-We choose the cost function to penalize the deviations of the system trajectories from the desired terminal steady state $(\bar{x}_i,\bar{u}_i,\bar{y}_i)$:
+We choose the cost function to penalize the deviations of the system trajectories from the desired terminal steady-state $(\bar{x}_i,\bar{u}_i,\bar{y}_i)$:

 where $Q_i,R_i,P_i$ are positive definite weighting matrices, $T>0$ is the time duration of prediction horizon.